Fitchburg, MA Personal Injury Lawyer

 Damages in a Personal Injury Lawsuit in Fitchburg, MA

-Damages refer to what you are awarded by the court if you win your case.
+Damages refer to what the court awards you if you win your case.
 Damages are generally broken down into three categories: economic, non-economic, and punitive damages.

 Economic Damages